 Histrionic personality disorder (HPD) is a condition that causes a person to demonstrate behavior that is highly emotional and dramatic.
 A person with this condition may also excessively seek attention from other people.

 Originally, people believed that women were more likely to receive a diagnosis of HPD.
-However, research now suggests that it affects all genders equally.
+However,

 Keep reading to learn more about HPD, including its symptoms, causes, and treatment options.